Can you dig it?

 ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY!

-Help with integrating holistic education into established curriculum and baseline curriculum writing for pre-k through grade six
+Help with integrating holistic education pedagogy into established curriculum and baseline curriculum writing for pre-k through grade six

-Teambuilding and Leadership Training
+Teambuilding and Leadership Experiences

 Development and facilitation of school and corporate orientation programs, individualized/tailored group programs, and programs specifically for sports teams